PRISP: Privacy-Safe Few-Shot Personalization via Lightweight Adaptation: Experiments

 For each task description variant, we analyze performance in two sequential stages, corresponding to the two columns in Figure~\ref{fig:task_robustness}.
 In Stage~1, we apply only the task-aware LoRA generated from each description to the base model and evaluate performance without personalization.
 In Stage~2, we continue from the corresponding task-aware LoRA and perform personalization, allowing the model to adapt using target user data.

 In Stage~1, performance varies across task description variants, with the lowest performance observed for the slightly imprecise task description.
-In contrast, in Stage~2, performance across all variants consistently converges to a similar level, suggesting that our method mitigates task description variations and is robust to such variations.
+In contrast, in Stage~2, performance across all variants consistently converges to a similar level, suggesting that PRISP mitigates task description variations and is robust to such variations.